alexandre-touret/alexandre-touret.github.io/en/2023/03/27/rest-api-versioning/index.md

 Moreover, the version **is usually specified on the _"middleware"_ side, where your expose your API**.
 I'll come back to this point in a later section.

-If you want to dig into what is a breaking change and what to version, you can read [this guide on the Github website](https://docs.github.com/en/rest/overview/api-versions?apiVersion=2022-11-28).
+If you want to dig into what is a breaking change and what to version, you can read [this guide on the GitHub website](https://docs.github.com/en/rest/overview/api-versions?apiVersion=2022-11-28).

 ### How many versions must I handle?